jawooson/Big_Data_Final_Project/README.md

 1. `cd ../task2`<br>
 **change the dictionary to task2 and Run the code below**<br>
 2. ```spark-submit --conf spark.pyspark.python=/share/apps/python/3.6.5/bin/python task2.py```<br>
 **After successful processing, a dictionary named 'final_data' will be made.
-The final result JSON file will be saved into ot**<br>
+The final result JSON file will be saved into it**<br>
 Note that: If *final_data* exists already, please remove it before run the code